MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/stacked-views.md

 * A Horizontal Stack View will use its tallest subview for both the first and last baseline.
 If the tallest view is also a Stack View, it will use it's tallest subview as the baseline.

 > [!IMPORTANT]
-> **NOTE:** Baseline Alignment does not work on stretched or compressed subview sizes as the baseline will be calculated to the wrong position.
+> Baseline Alignment does not work on stretched or compressed subview sizes as the baseline will be calculated to the wrong position.
 For Baseline Alignment, ensure that the subview's **Height** matches the Intrinsic Content View's **Height**.